tobfromme/bingsearchwords/README.md

 - Download the appropriate files for your system.
    For Linux, your home directory is suitable.
-   For Windows, I recommend creating C:\Scripts and saving there.
-Otherwise, you'll need to edit the script.
+   For Windows, I recommend a directory such as C:\Scripts to store all of your scripts.

 - Update the script to the correct location of keywords.txt (the KEYWORDLIST variable)